nintendowii111/spiritorb/index.md

 ![metaimage1](/title.png)

-<p>SpiritOrb is an action RPG game for iOS made with RPG Maker MV.</p>
+SpiritOrb is an action RPG game for iOS made with RPG Maker MV.

 ![metaimage1](/20191220_051748000_iOS.png)